 All permanent bans will be subject to review.
 Your case can be looked at by a moderator, who did not vote in the original decision, on request.

 If an individual tries to get back in with the same, a similar or a different name, this will result in a lifetime ban that cannot be revoked.
+For the avoidance of doubt: sockpuppet accounts and banned users returning under the guise of new accounts will not be tolerated.

 But I don’t think I did anything wrong – where did my comment go?